Misconceptions: Rundll32.exe advapi32.dll,ProcessIdleTasks

 System Restore and other features of Windows also attempt to defer some work until the system is deemed to be idle.
 There are also some done-once-after-setup work items that also operate under the Idle Task Scheduling mechanisms.

-All of these “idle tasks” are controllable by a system API in advapi32.dll, ProcessIdleTasks.
-The APIs sole purpose is to allow benchmarks a simple way to force any pending idle tasks to be executed immediately, without having to wait a lengthy period of time.
+The API’s sole purpose is to allow benchmarks a simple way to force any pending idle tasks to be executed immediately, without having to wait a lengthy period of time.

-To call ProcessIdleTasks from the command line, one use’s the syntax:
+To call ProcessIdleTasks from the command line, one uses the syntax:

 Rundll32.exe advapi32.dll,ProcessIdleTasks

-This command simply puts Windows into an idle state, enabling it to perform tasks that it wouldn’t otherwise normally do while the PC is in use; ie in short forces idle tasks to be executed; and has nothing to do with clearing memory and making the PC run faster.
+This command simply puts Windows into an idle state, enabling it to perform tasks that it wouldn’t otherwise normally do while the PC is in use; i.,e. in short forces idle tasks to be executed and has nothing to do with clearing memory and making the PC run faster.